cdc998/project1-Blackjack/README.md

-# Classic Blackjack - project1
+# Semi-Classic Blackjack - project1
 Thank you for checking out my Blackjack project! :black_joker: I incorporated many new techniques I learnt into this game, try a hand and have fun! :sparkles:
 ## [Click here](https://cdc998.github.io/project1-Blackjack/) :computer_mouse: to see my live project!
 ## About :open_book: